Mautbay History, Family Crest & Coats of Arms

 Early History of the Mautbay family

-Another 130 words (9 lines of text) covering the years 183 and 1831 are included under the topic Early Mautbay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mautbay research.
+Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Mautbay History in all our PDF Extended History products and printed products wherever possible.

 Mautbay Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Mautbay has been spelled many different ways, including Maltby, Maltbie, Maltbe, Maultsby, Maltsby and many more.
+Mautbay has been spelled many different ways, including Maltby, Maltbie, Maltbe, Maultsby, Maltsby, Maltbey, Malebisse and many more.

 Early Notables of the Mautbay family (pre 1700)